lure23/roadmap/Jun-23/index.md

 ## Aim

 ![](.images/semi-arc.png)
 *Image 1.
-Semi-arc (straight) model*
+Semi-arc CAD model (Fusion 360)*

 To design and build the semi-arch shown in Image 1.

-The model is meant for studying the manufacturability using carbon fibre tubes, fitted with 3D-printed parts to aluminum main rails and arc.
+The model is meant for studying the manufacturability using carbon fibre tubes, fitted with 3D-printed parts to aluminum main rails and support arc.

 ## Tests